mesonbuild/meson/docs/markdown/Reference-manual.md

 Assigns a value to the given variable name.
 Calling `set_variable('foo', bar)` is equivalent to `foo = bar`.

+**Note:** Prior to v0.46.1, the `value` parameter could not be an array type, due to flattening of the function parameters.

 ### shared_library()

 ``` meson